Alcee Hastings: Impeachment trial

-The Judicial Conference of the United States investigated Hasting and brought its accusations, which it believed warranted an impeachment, to the United States House of Representatives.
+The Judicial Conference of the United States investigated Hastings and brought its accusations, which it believed warranted an impeachment, to the United States House of Representatives.
+It concluded that Hastings had perjured himself and falsified evidence in order to obtain his acquittal, and that he had in fact conspired to gain financially by accepting bribes.

 In 1988, the Democratic-controlled House of Representatives took up the case, and Hastings was impeached for bribery and perjury by a vote of 413–3.
 He was then convicted in his impeachment trial before the United States Senate on October 20, 1989.
 At the time, the Senate was also controlled by a Democratic majority.
 Hastings became the sixth federal judge in the history of the United States to be removed from office by the Senate.
 The Senate, in two hours of roll calls, voted on 11 of the 17 articles of impeachment.
 It convicted Hastings of eight of the 11 articles.
 The vote on the first article was 69 for and 26 opposed.
 He was removed from the bench, but the Senate did not preclude him from holding office in the future.
+FBI examiner William Tobin later stated that some FBI testimony presented to Congress misrepresented or misstated forensic analysis he conducted, although he agreed with the overall FBI forensic assessment against Hastings.
+Tobin's work centered on a purse strap and whether it was strong enough to be snapped accidentally, which related to an alibi Hastings had given for being with Borders.
+The FBI analysis, supported by Tobin, concluded that the strap had been deliberately cut, inferring that Hastings did so to concoct his alibi.